habutax/habutax/README.md

 using:

 ```
-% python3 -m habutax fill-pdfs \
+habutax fill-pdfs \
     taxes_2021.solution \
     taxes_2021.pdf
 ```

+HabuTax also has sub-commands for listing the available forms (`habutax list-forms`) or list all possible inputs form a form (`habutax list-form-inputs`).

-For complete help text for the command-line interface, you can use `python3 -m habutax --help`.
+For complete help text for the command-line interface, you can use `habutax --help` (`--help` is also available on the sub-commands).

 ## Can You Help?